mroughan/CivilizationMap/README.md

 dado of almost exactly 3mm) around the edges.
 This gives the edge a bit more protection, but also, I cut the channel on one board about 1cm longer than the edge, and the other 1cm shorter.
 This means that when assembled, the channel helps hold the two pieces together.
+The channel is (lightly) glued on.

 ### Final stuff